lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

 Notice the "Result" struct and the vector “results” that will be used since the vehicle detection model can find more than one vehicle in an image.
 Each Result will include a cvRect indicating the location and size of the vehicle in the input image.
-The batchIndex variable is used to link the results with the associated batch item of input image data.
+The batchIndex variable is used to link the results with the associated batch item of the input image data.

 ### submitRequest()